The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: Introduction

 \section{Introduction}

-The Askey-Wilson polynomials were introduced in \cite{awpoly} and soon became a major topic in special functions \cite{ismail,koeswa}.
-This topic became linked to representation theory through the work of A. Zhedanov \cite{Zhidd}.
-In that article Zhedanov introduced the Askey-Wilson algebra AW(3), and showed that its ``ladder'' representations give the Askey-Wilson polynomials.
-The algebra AW(3) is noncommutative and infinite-dimensional.
-It is defined by generators and relations.
-The relations involve a scalar parameter $q$ and a handful of extra scalar parameters.
-The number of extra parameters ranges from 3 to 7 depending on which normalization is used \cite[Line~(6.1)]{koro}, \cite[Section~4.3]{wieg}, \cite[Theorem~1.5]{aw}, \cite[lines (1.1a)--(1.1c)]{Zhidd}.
-In \cite{uaw} we introduced a central extension of AW(3), denoted $\Delta_q$ and called the universal Askey-Wilson algebra.
-Up to normalization $\Delta_q$ is obtained from AW(3) by interpreting the extra parameters as central elements in the algebra.
-By construction $\Delta_q$ has no scalar parameters besides $q$, and there is a surjective algebra homomorphism $\Delta_q\to {\rm AW(3)}$.
-One advantage of $\Delta_q$ over AW(3) is that $\Delta_q$ has a larger automorphism group.
-Our definition of $\Delta_q$ was inspired by \cite[Section 3]{dahater}, which in turn was motivated by \cite{ion}.
+The Askey--Wilson polynomials were introduced in~\cite{awpoly} and soon became a~major topic in special functions~\cite{ismail,koeswa}.
+This topic became linked to representation theory through the work of A.~Zhedanov~\cite{Zhidd}.
+In that article Zhedanov introduced the Askey--Wilson algebra ${\rm AW}(3)$, and showed that its ``ladder'' representations give the Askey--Wilson polynomials.
+The algebra ${\rm AW}(3)$ is noncommutative and inf\/inite-dimensional.
+It is def\/ined by generators and relations.
+The relations involve a~scalar parameter $q$ and a~handful of extra scalar parameters.
+The number of extra parameters ranges from~3 to~7 depending on which normalization is used~\cite[equation~(6.1)]{koro}, \cite[Theorem~1.5]{aw}, \cite[Section~4.3]{wieg}, \cite[equations~(1.1a)--(1.1c)]{Zhidd}.
+In~\cite{uaw} we introduced a~central extension of ${\rm AW}(3)$, denoted $\Delta_q$ and called the universal Askey--Wilson algebra.
+Up to normalization $\Delta_q$ is obtained from ${\rm AW}(3)$ by interpreting the extra parameters as central elements in the algebra.
+By construction $\Delta_q$ has no scalar parameters besides $q$, and there is a~surjective algebra homomorphism $\Delta_q\to {\rm AW}(3)$.
+One advantage of $\Delta_q$ over ${\rm AW}(3)$ is that $\Delta_q$ has a~larger automorphism group.
+Our def\/inition of $\Delta_q$ was inspired by~\cite[Section~3]{dahater}, which in turn was motivated by~\cite{ion}.

-In \cite{uaw} we began a comprehensive investigation of $\Delta_q$.
-In that paper we focused on its ring-theoretic aspects, and in a followup paper \cite{uawe} we related $\Delta_q$ to the quantum algebra $U_q(\mathfrak{sl}_2)$.
-In the present paper we relate $\Delta_q$ to the universal DAHA of type $(C_1^{\vee}, C_1)$ \cite{dahater}.
-Broadly speaking, the results in the paper amount to a universal analog of the results of Koornwinder \cite{Koo1, Koo2} which relate AW(3) to the DAHA of type $(C_1^{\vee}, C_1)$.
-We view \cite{Koo1, Koo2} as groundbreaking and the main inspiration for the present paper.
+In~\cite{uaw} we began a~comprehensive investigation of $\Delta_q$.
+In that paper we focused on its ring-theoretic aspects, and in a~followup paper~\cite{uawe} we related $\Delta_q$ to the quantum algebra $U_q(\mathfrak{sl}_2)$.
+In the present paper we relate $\Delta_q$ to the universal DAHA of type $(C_1^{\vee},C_1)$~\cite{dahater}.
+This topic can be viewed as a~universal analog of a~topic considered by Koornwinder~\cite{Koo1, Koo2}, concerning how ${\rm AW}(3)$ is related to the DAHA of type $(C_1^{\vee},C_1)$.
+We view~\cite{Koo1, Koo2} as groundbreaking and the main inspiration for the present paper.
+In Section~\ref{Section16} we describe in detail how our results relate to those of Koornwinder~\cite{Koo1, Koo2}.